sintri/CK3-Conflict-Helper/README.md

 4. Create or copy over the description.mod provided into your comp patch folder<br>
 4b.
 Modify the name= in description.mod to your comp patch name<br>
 5. Open up WinMerge (or whatever merge tool you're familar with<br>
 5b.
-If this is your first time, configure WinMerge for easier use, see below.
+If this is your first time, configure WinMerge for easier use, see below<br>
-**For Each Mod Folder, Do the Following:**
+<b>For Each Mod Folder, Do the Following:<b>

 <h3>WinMerge Configurations:</h3><br>